 Jen was selected for participation in the Greater Boston Chamber of Commerce’s 2016 Women’s Leadership Program, the premier leadership program for Greater Boston’s next generation of women business leaders.

-At the firm, Jen serves as chair of the Associates Committee and as co-editor of the firm’s blog LGBTQ Legal Issues, which provides news and analysis on issues affecting the LGBTQ community.
+At the firm, Jen serves as chair of the Associates Committee and as co-editor of the firm’s blog The Case for Inclusion, which provides news and analysis on issues related to diversity and inclusion.
 She is also a regular contributor to two of the firm’s other blogs – Commercial Real Estate Insight & News and At the Bar with Bowditch, a legal blog for the craft brewing community.
 She also serves on the firm’s Diversity Committee.